HewlettPackard/squest/docs/manual/service_catalog/docs.md

 Documentation are writen with Markdown syntax.

+!!!note

+    Docs linked to a service or an operation are not listed in the global doc list from the sidebar menu.

 ## Linked to services

 When linked to one or more service, the documentation is shown in each "instance detail" page that correspond to the type of selected services.